 Between traditional and nontraditional business growth strategies, many roads can lead to business growth.
 Of course, understanding our customers can help us understand which strategies we should pick.
 Those could include traditional, nontraditional, customer-led business strategies and a mix.

-We discussed the topic with two experts on episodes of “Reel Talk: The Customer Insights Show.”
+We discussed the topic on several episodes of “Reel Talk: The Customer Insights Show.”
 This article dives into the different types of business growth strategies discussed during those shows.

 What are customer-led business growth strategies?